johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    There are a lot of tortured water-based metaphors in to begin this song, which initially had me thinking this would be utter dross.
+    There are a lot of tortured water-based metaphors in the beginning of this song, which initially had me thinking this would be utter dross.

     What I wasn’t expecting was a quick tilt from mediocre ballad into operatic style.
 Maybe I should have; Austria is famous for its opera.